ayotech-py/alx-frontend/README.md

 This project is my Portfolio Project, concluding my Foundations Year at ALX SE Training.
 I was able to choose what we wanted to work on, as long as I presented a working program at the end of the three weeks of development.

-# The Team
+## The Team

-Unfortunately I happen the be the only one who would work on this project.
+I happen the be the only one who would work on this project.
 I'm Ajao Malik by name, I'm a graphics designer, a teacher and an upcoming software engineer.
 I will be handling the fullstack role in this project.

 ## Technologies